tytydraco/yessleep/out/Dont_blink.md

 Whish.

+The hand on my leg went limp.
+The impossible strength vanished instantly.

 The leaves in the forest ahead rustled.
 The high grass hissed.
 The wind was back.

 I scrambled to my hands and knees, coughing, and looked up.

 They were all there.
 A semi-circle of nightmare figures standing over me.
 The Father was in the center, his hand extended, inches from my hair.
-The "Teacher" from the school was there, holding his ruler like a dagger.
-The little girl in the pink dress was standing by my leg.
+The little girl in the pink dress was collapsed on the ground behind me, her white-gloved hand still resting loosely on my bruised ankle.

 But they were swaying.
 The wind was pushing against them, and they were just... dolls.
 Floppy, lifeless dolls responding to physics.
 The malice was gone, replaced by the mindless motion of the breeze.